bougassaa/react-to-html-element/README.md

 [![Npm package version](https://badgen.net/npm/v/react-to-html-element)](https://www.npmjs.com/package/react-to-html-element)
 # react-to-html-element

 `react-to-html-element` turns a React component into a Web Component.
-To see a practical case of how to use in your existing applications, see the [Example](#example) section <small>(After reading the documentation of course 😊)</small>
+To see a practical case of how to use in your existing applications, see the [Example](#example) section _(after reading the documentation of course 😊)_

 Sections :